Blog

 Key points

-• Financial institutions face stringent data security challenges due to heavy regulation.
+• Financial institutions face significant data security challenges due to strict regulatory requirements.

-• Metomic automates and simplifies data classification and compliance processes, using AI to efficiently discover, tag, and manage sensitive data for enhanced security.
+• Metomic's AI-powered solution automates and simplifies data classification and compliance processes, enabling efficient discovery, tagging, and management of sensitive data across various platforms, including SaaS apps, for enhanced security.

-This guide aims to help IT and security teams tackle data classification effectively.
-We’ll dive into the types of financial data that need classification, why regulatory compliance matters, and share best practices for protecting sensitive information in a financial institution.
+This guide will help IT and security teams tackle data classification, covering data types, regulatory compliance, and best practices for protecting sensitive financial information.

 What is data classification and how does it relate to financial organisations?